pdf-raku/PDF-Class-raku/README.md

 # Bugs and Restrictions

 At this stage:
-- Only core fonts are supported.
-There are a total of 14 font variations available.
-Please see the Font::AFM module for details.
 - The classes in the PDF::* name-space represent a common subset of the objects that can appear in a PDF.
-It is envisioned that the range of classes with expand over time to cover most or all types described in the PDF specification.
+It is envisioned that the range of classes will expand over time to cover most or all types described in the PDF specification.
-- Many of the classes are skeletal at the moment and do little more that declare fields for validation purposes; for example, the classes in the PDF::Font::* name-space.